How to commute to Ayala Museum from Valenzuela?

 About Ayala Museum

 The Ayala Museum is a museum in Makati, Metro Manila, Philippines.
 It is run privately by the Ayala Foundation and houses archaeological, ethnographic, historical, fine arts, numismatics, and ecclesiastical exhibits.
-Since its establishment in 1967, the museum has been committed to showcasing overseas collections and situating contemporary Philippine art in the global arena in a two-way highway of mutual cooperation and exchange with local and international associates.
-The museum was reopened...
+Since its establishment in April 1967, the museum has been committed to showcasing overseas collections and situating contemporary Philippine art in the global arena in a two-way highway of mutual cooperation and exchange with local and international associates.
+The museum was...

 Read more on Wikipedia...